-Rule 9.06 Comment: The Official Scorer shall not credit the batter with a three-base hit when a preceding runner is put out at home plate, or would have been out but for an error.
-The Official Scorer shall not credit the batter with a two-base hit when a preceding runner trying to advance from first base is put out at third base, or would have been out but for an error.
-The Official Scorer shall not, however, with the exception of the above, determine the value of base-hits by the number of bases advanced by a preceding runner.
+Rule 9.06 Comment: The official scorer shall not credit the batter with a three-base hit when a preceding runner is put out at home plate, or would have been out but for an error.
+The official scorer shall not credit the batter with a two-base hit when a preceding runner trying to advance from first base is put out at third base, or would have been out but for an error.
+The official scorer shall not, however, with the exception of the above, determine the value of base-hits by the number of bases advanced by a preceding runner.
 A batter may deserve a two-base hit even though a preceding runner advances one or no bases; a batter may deserve only a one-base hit even though he reaches second base and a preceding runner advances two bases.
 For example:

-- Runner on first.
+- (1) Runner on first.
 Batter hits to right fielder, who throws to third base in an unsuccessful attempt to put out runner.
 Batter takes second base.
-The Official Scorer shall credit batter with one-base hit. - (2) Runner on second.
+The official scorer shall credit batter with one-base hit. - (2) Runner on second.
 Batter hits fair fly ball.
 Runner holds up to determine if ball is caught and then advances only to third base, while batter takes second base.
-The Official Scorer shall credit batter with two-base hit. - (3) Runner on third.
+The official scorer shall credit batter with two- base hit. - (3) Runner on third.
 Batter hits high, fair fly.
 Runner takes a lead, then runs back to tag up, thinking the ball will be caught.
 The ball falls safe, but runner cannot score, although batter has reached second.
-The Official Scorer shall credit batter with a twobase hit. - (c) When the batter attempts to make a two-base hit or a three-base hit by sliding, he must hold the last base to which he advances.
+The official scorer shall credit batter with a two-base hit. - (c) When the batter attempts to make a two-base hit or a three-base hit by sliding, he must hold the last base to which he advances.
 If a batter-runner overslides and is tagged out before getting back to the base safely, he shall be credited with only as many bases as he attained safely.
-If a batter-runner overslides second base and is tagged out, the Official Scorer shall credited him with a one-base hit; if the batter-runner overslides third base and is tagged out, the Official Scorer shall credit him with a two-base hit.
+If a batter-runner overslides second base and is tagged out, the official scorer shall credited him with a one-base hit; if the batter-runner overslides third base and is tagged out, the official scorer shall credit him with a two-base hit.

-Rule 9.06(c) Comment: If the batter-runner overruns second or third base and is tagged out trying to return, the Official Scorer shall credit the batter-runner with the last base he touched.
-If a batter-runner runs past second base after reaching that base on his feet, attempts to return and is tagged out, the Official Scorer shall credit the batter with a two-base hit.
-If a batter-runner runs past third base after reaching that base on his feet, attempts to return and is tagged out, the Official Scorer shall credit the batter with a two-base hit.
-If a batter-runner runs past third base after reaching that base on his feet, attempts to return and is tagged out, the Official Scorer shall credit the batter with a three-base hit.
+Rule 9.06(c) Comment: If the batter-runner overruns second or third base and is tagged out trying to return, the official scorer shall credit the batter-runner with the last base he touched.
+If a batter-runner runs past second base after reaching that base on his feet, attempts to return and is tagged out, the official scorer shall credit the batter with a two-base hit.
+If a batter-runner runs past third base after reaching that base on his feet, attempts to return and is tagged out, the official scorer shall credit the batter with a three-base hit.